 Determinator: Not only Kitano has put up with this treatment for so long, he's actually developing rapid reflexes from being hit so often.
 And this is only for him to be able to Turn the Other Cheek.

 Put this into perspective, a kid thinks Kitano is a demon (as usual), and asks his Action Girl friend Ikuno to beat him up.
 Kitano doesn't know why Ikuno's beating him, but he specifically tells that unless I know why I'm getting beaten up, I will always rise again.note Why?
 Because otherwise it would be rude to the person doing the beating.
 Even most messiahs aren't that dedicated to turning the other cheek.

 Driven to Suicide: A running gag in the first few chapters is that Kitano thinks Takehisa is suicidally depressed, and assumes that whatever threatening actions he's making or injuries he's sustained are the result of his attempts to hurt himself.

 Emotionless Girl: While Ikuno does have emotions, she appears to be completely unaware of them and is quite surprised when she finds herself acting on them..

-Kitano's house is even worse, as its dark and creepy aura forces its neighbors to move away.
-Sure, the manga gives a perfect explanation for the house's darkness (Because of their small irises, Kitano and his dad can't withstand bright light) but still...
+Kitano's house is even worse, as its dark and creepy aura forces its neighbours to move away.
+Sure, the manga gives a perfect explanation for the house's darkness (because of their small irises, Kitano and his dad are uncomfortable in bright light) but still...